 He went still for a moment and spent, raining shuddering kisses on her mouth.
 Now that she had felt it herself, she was surprised at how different his paroxysm seemed to her.
 It heated instead of distressed her.
 She kissed him back, curling her fingers in his hair, and he didn’t roll away but stayed inside her a little longer, his cock resting sociably in her channel.

 “Thank you,” he said, just as he had the first time, but everything was different.

 “There be three things which are too wonderful for me,” she began, not knowing how else to explain the awe she felt.

 “Yea four!” he chimed in with a droll air of eagerness.
 For some reason that set them both to giggling, and even when he did roll away to lie beside her, she could feel her blood in his veins, her bones in his body.

 Thanks for reading!
 If you’re interested:

-Visit my Lily page to buy the new edition and for more extras like deleted scenes, Pinterest boards, and more.
+2. Visit my Lily page to read the first chapter, buy the new edition, and see extras like deleted scenes, Pinterest boards, and more.